Say it loud - I'm elitist and proud

 Q: How many retreating Iraqi soldiers were buried alive by US tanks with

-Q. How many surrendered without firing a shot and were well treated?
+ploughs mounted on the front?
+A: 6,000 Q. How many surrendered without firing a shot and were well treated?

 A. 87,000